-Former WFAN radio host Craig Carton convicted of fraud
+Former sports radio host Craig Carton convicted of fraud

 After Carton’s arrest, Esiason told the Boston radio team of Toucher & Rich morning that he was “lost and kind of a little bit heartbroken over the whole thing.”

-In a statement, Carton promised that “when this strange episode is over, I’ll be back, stronger than ever.”
+In a statement at the time, Carton promised that “when this strange episode is over, I’ll be back, stronger than ever.”